 Both male and female stable flies are avid blood feeders, feeding on any warm-blooded animal.
 Stable flies stay on the host for short periods of time, during which they obtain blood meals.
 This is an outdoor fly; however, in the late fall and during rainy weather, it may enter barns.

 Horses are the preferred hosts.
-The fly usually lands on the host with its head pointed upward and inflicts painful bites that puncture the skin and bleed freely.
+The fly usually lands on the host with its head and proboscis pointed upward and inflicts painful bites that puncture the skin and bleed freely.
 It is a sedentary fly, not moving on the host.
 Stable flies usually attack the legs and ventral abdomen and may also bite the ears.
 They can be a problem in cattle feedlots in the midwestern USA.
 The damage inflicted to cattle is caused by the painful bite and blood loss, and the irritation results in a reduced efficiency in converting feed to meat or milk.
 In pets, stable flies prefer to feed on the tips of the ears of dogs with pointed ears, especially German Shepherds.

 Stable flies are mechanical vectors of anthrax, surra, and equine infectious anemia.
 They are the intermediate host for Habronema muscae, a nematode found in the stomach of horses.